 AVELING also provides a General Awareness Course – Fatigue Management for Drivers.
-This is a separate course, designed for drivers or operators who don’t require the Nationally Recognised course, have previously done fatigue management training or those who want to refresh their knowledge about this subject.
+This is a separate course, designed for drivers or operators who do not want to complete the Nationally Recognised course, have previously done fatigue management training or those who want to refresh their knowledge about this subject.

 - Recognise factors and lifestyle choices which will affect fatigue;

 - Identify signs of fatigue and personal early warning signs;

 - Take steps to ensure effective work capability and alertness are maintained; and,

 - With others, effectively implement and apply fatigue management strategies.

 Units of Competency